DuaNizamani/Sky-Escape/README.md

 # Sky-Escape
-This site would be folder of my insights and experiences.
+This site would be a folder of my insights and experiences.